Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 There are three multiplets, and yet only two CS singlets.
 This is because there are only two independent VEVs.
 Note that the combination $\chi_0 - \xi_0$ has zero VEV.
 Therefore, nothing prevents the real part of $\chi_0 - \xi_0$ to be part of a non-trivial CS multiplet.
 Indeed, $\mbox{Re} (\chi_0 - \xi_0) = {1 \over \surd2}\chi_0' - \xi_0'$ is the combination that appears as $F_0$, the neutral component of the CS 5-plet.

+We first show explicitly that CS is obeyed by the entire $\lag{kin}$.
+As argued earlier, the first three kinds of terms on the right side of \Eqn{Lkin} are always CS invariant.
+The other terms can be written as

+where the symbol $\bm a \otimes \bm b$ was explained in \Eqn{products}.
+We follow a certain sign convention for the Clebsch-Gordan coefficients.
+With a different convention, the overall signs might be different the terms where the combinations have been used.

+Let us now turn to the scalar potential.
 The most general scalar potential that is invariant under SU(2)$_{\rm L}\times$U(1)$_{\rm Y}$ has 16 parameters \cite{Keeshan:2018ypw}.
 We write it down here, with some changes in notation which will be helpful in understanding symmetries of the theory:

 where